awsdocs/aws-support-user-guide/doc_source/use-other-aws-services-with-trusted-advisor-reports.md

 **Note**
 If you have permission errors while creating your dashboard, make sure that Amazon QuickSight can use Athena\.
 For more information, see [I Can't Connect to Amazon Athena](https://docs.aws.amazon.com/quicksight/latest/user/troubleshoot-connect-athena.html) in the *Amazon QuickSight User Guide*\.

+For more information and examples for visualizing your report data, see the [View AWS Trusted Advisor recommendations at scale with AWS Organizations](http://aws.amazon.com/blogs/mt/organizational-view-for-trusted-advisor/) in the *AWS Management & Governance Blog*\.

+## Troubleshooting<a name="troubleshooting-trusted-advisor-reports"></a>

+If you have issues with this tutorial, see the following troubleshooting tips\.

+### I'm not seeing the latest data in my report<a name="not-seeing-latest-data"></a>

+When you create a report, the organizational view feature doesn't automatically refresh the Trusted Advisor checks in your organization\.
+To get the latest check results, refresh the checks for the management account and each member account in the organization\.
+For more information, see [Refresh Trusted Advisor checks](organizational-view.md#refresh-trusted-advisor-checks)\.

+### I have duplicate columns in the report<a name="duplicate-columns-in-report"></a>

+The Athena console might show the following error in your table if your report has duplicate columns\.

+`HIVE_INVALID_METADATA: Hive metadata for table folder1 is invalid: Table descriptor contains duplicate columns`

+For example, if you added a column in your report that already exists, this can cause issues when you try to view the report data in the Athena console\.
+You can follow these steps to fix this issue\.

+#### Find duplicate columns<a name="finding-duplicate-columns"></a>

+You can use the AWS Glue console to view the schema and quickly identify if you have duplicate columns in your report\.

+**To find duplicate columns**

+1. Open the AWS Glue console at [https://console\.aws\.amazon\.com/glue/](https://console.aws.amazon.com/glue/)\.

+1. If you haven't already, in the **Region selector**, choose the US East \(N\.
+Virginia\) Region\.

+1. In the navigation pane, choose **Tables**\.

+1. Choose your folder name, such as ***folder1***, and then under **Schema**, view the values for **Column name**\.

+   If you have a duplicate column, you must upload a new report to your Amazon S3 bucket\.
+See the following [Upload a new report](#upload-a-new-report) section\.

+#### Upload a new report<a name="upload-a-new-report"></a>

+After you identify the duplicate column, we recommend that you replace the existing report with a new one\.
+This ensures that the resources created from this tutorial use the latest report data from your organization\.

+**To upload a new report**

+1. If you haven't already, refresh your Trusted Advisor checks for the accounts in your organization\.
+See [Refresh Trusted Advisor checks](organizational-view.md#refresh-trusted-advisor-checks)\.

+1. Create and download another JSON report in the Trusted Advisor console\.
+See [Create organizational view reports](organizational-view.md#create-organizational-view-reports)\.
+You must use a JSON file for this tutorial\.

+1. Sign in to the AWS Management Console and open the Amazon S3 console at [https://console\.aws\.amazon\.com/s3/](https://console.aws.amazon.com/s3/)\.

+1. Choose your Amazon S3 bucket and choose the `folder1` folder\.

+1. Select the previous `resources.json` reports and choose **Delete**\.

+1. In the **Delete objects** page, under **Permanently delete objects?**, enter **permanently delete**, and then choose **Delete objects**\.

+1. In your S3 bucket, choose **Upload** and then specify the new report\.
+This action automatically updates your Athena table and AWS Glue crawler resources with the latest report data\.
+It can take a few minutes to refresh your resources\.

+1. Enter a new query in the Athena console\.
+See [Query the data in Amazon Athena](#setting-up-athena)\.

+**Note**
+If you still have issues with this tutorial, you can create a technical support case in the [AWS Support Center](https://console.aws.amazon.com/support/home)\.